howonlee/diogenes8/readme.md

 I want to add more stuff onto this.
 ---

 The actual place where the folks are stored, `~/.diogenes`, is a perfectly normal little bit of the filesystem.
 Each person is construed as a folder, so you can stick more stuff in there.
 Have fun.
+If you make something cool, do tell me.

 Shouldn't you automate the actual contacting of people?
 ---